 Industry rules is 3-5, but in practice, even one person will significantly help you.
 Research shows that 1 person can help you find up to 1/3 of the usability bugs with a tool.

 Ideally early and often.
-Interestingly, you can often get the best feedback from users when your designs are the roughest (paper and pencil, slides, etc), because users feel more free to give frank feedback because they know you haven't invested so much time in it that you can't pivot to something else.
+Interestingly, you can often get the best feedback from users when your designs are the roughest (paper and pencil, slides, etc), because users feel more free to give frank feedback because they know you haven't invested so much time in it that you can't make big changes.